anshadmohd/Schedule-RDS-EC2-based-on-tags/README.md

 7. For Architecture, leave the default selection of x86_64.
 7. Expand Change default execution role.
 8. For Execution role, select Use an existing role.
+1.Create a custom AWS IAM policy and execution role for  Lambda function(chose iampolicy).
+9
 9. For Existing role, select the IAM role that you created earlier.
 10. Choose Create function.
 11. Choose the Code tab.